jlatina/newbeginnings/README.md

-# newbeginnings
-personal project for idea I've had for foster youth since I was younger

 ## Project Goals
  1. I should securely login into the app to access my files
  2. I should be able to access my files caretakers/social workers uploaded